PxTools/PxBuild/docs/input/PxbuildConfig.md

     Description: Code for the time variable

- - datasymbol1 ND ND
+ - datasymbol1 ND

     Description: How 1-6 dots in data, are shown on screen

- - datasymbol2 ND ND
+ - datasymbol2 ND

     Description: How 1-6 dots in data, are shown on screen

- - datasymbol3 ND ND
+ - datasymbol3 ND

     Description: How 1-6 dots in data, are shown on screen

- - datasymbol4 ND ND
+ - datasymbol4 ND

     Description: How 1-6 dots in data, are shown on screen

- - datasymbol5 ND ND
+ - datasymbol5 ND

     Description: How 1-6 dots in data, are shown on screen

- - datasymbol6 ND ND
+ - datasymbol6 ND

     Description: How 1-6 dots in data, are shown on screen

- - datasymbolNil ND ND
+ - datasymbolNil ND

     Description: How stored - are shown on screen

- - datasymbolSum ND ND
+ - datasymbolSum ND

     Description: This if used to indicate how a sum of differing numbers of dots will be shown.
 The sum is stored as “…….”.

- - source ND ND
+ - source ND

     Description: The source for the cubes, shown inside the About table part of PxWeb.
 Example: Statistics Norway